View of Toledo: Description

 View of Toledo is a landscape portrait.
 The painting is vibrant with blues, black, white, and vivid greens.
 It is made up of all earth tones.
 Most notable is the distinct color contrast between the darkness of the skies above and the vibrance of green in the hills below.
 View of Toledo shows viewers an image of darkness, or moodiness that is present in Toledo.
 Observers can see that the sky grows exceptionally dark near the city.
 El Greco creates a palette full of dramatic colors.
 While contemplating View of Toledo, people can see the contrast from light to dark.
 There are rolling hills depicted with Toledo at the top.
 The city of Toledo is very grey in contrast to the vibrant green of the hills.
 On the opposite end the city itself is also a light contrast to the dark color of the sky.
 El Greco uses pure colors to his advantage.
 The location of the Castle of San Servando, on the left, is accurately depicted.
 However, many other landmarks that are clearly referring to Toledo are not in the correct location that is true to the city.
 Walter Liedtke believes this is because El Greco painted the View of Toledo more as a future or a hope to what it would look like.
-Art historians, Jonathon Brown and Richard Kagan, have also hinted to the theory that El Greco painted the city of Toledo in an alternate way to fit his imagination or ideal version of Toledo.
+Art historians, Jonathan Brown and Richard Kagan, have also hinted to the theory that El Greco painted the city of Toledo in an alternate way to fit his imagination or ideal version of Toledo.